ACI Border Gateways

 VXLAN VRF Stretch

-In Cisco APIC 6.1(1), to stretch a user VRF, you configure a user VXLAN L3Out that is associated to a border gateway set.
+In Cisco ACI release 6.1(1), to stretch a user VRF, you configure a user VXLAN L3Out that is associated to a border gateway set.
 You also associate all the remote fabrics to this L3Out to stretch the VRF to the corresponding non-ACI sites.
 The VRF that is stretched towards the VXLAN fabric can only be in an unenforced mode.

 To stretch a VRF for the VXLAN remote fabric, see Configuring a VXLAN VRF Stretch Using the GUI for more information.